 Brisbane residential areas have parking rules in place to ensure parked or stopped vehicles do not affect local access or traffic flow.
-Parking illegally can cause issues for other residents who may not be able to access their home or local area.
 If vehicles are illegally parked, Brisbane City Council can help.

 Understanding where vehicles are allowed to park can help you work out whether there is illegal parking in your area.

 To report an illegal or dangerously parked vehicle, or if you think your vehicle has been towed, phone Council on 07 3403 8888.

 You must not park on or across a driveway or prevent access to a property.
 This restricts pedestrian access and can reduce visibility for other road users.
 This includes parking in your own driveway outside of the property boundary.

 Council may issue warnings or fines.
 If parking across a driveway occurs regularly outside your property, complete the Parking issue register form.
 Provide as much information as possible on the form so that Council can assess the most effective solution.

 Parking between driveways